ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

          - The system is noisy if the RMS value > 5
     - Plot the noise fields against time
     - This is performed once or twice a cycle
-    - NB Coefficients should not be set automatically; Scietists will take these numbers and save them later.
+    - NB Coefficients should not be set automatically; scientists will take these numbers and save them later.
 1. Measure offsets (to compensate for the stray field gradients):
     - Place a portable probe at the sample position
     - Set the field to 0